Back to basics, and beyond: automakers seek to counter China slowdown

 For years, Chinese car makers and their dealers had it easy.
 As China raced from being an undeveloped indigenous market to being the world's biggest - and a main growth driver for global manufacturers - new car sales sped along at double-digit growth.
 This year, sales may contract for the first time in at least two decades.

-That's prompted global car makers such as BMW (BMWG.DE) to intensify training programs, teaching dealers how to maximise revenue from businesses beyond just selling new cars.
+That's prompted global car makers such as BMW (BMWG.DE) to intensify training programs, teaching dealers how to maximize revenue from businesses beyond just selling new cars.

 In a classroom-cum-car repair service bay in Beijing last week, groups of BMW after-sales service managers huddled around tables, poring over spreadsheets on repair revenues per model and productivity per service mechanic.